pauljeter/pauljeter-astro/src/content/blog/bootstrap-3-tips-and-tricks-you-still-might-not-know.md

 }
 ```

 Now the only thing you need to worry about is overflow issues if say a container you made is larger then the device window.
 For example with the .container-large class, if a user has a browser window of 1200px, it will create this nasty overflow issue.
-Here’s the fix for that.
+Here's the fix for that.

 ```css
 .container-small, .container-large {